-RosCan will have to raise additional working capital to fund its F2019 operating expenditures and its Kandiole Project obligations and exploration activities.
-In addition, further funds will be needed to finance additional property acquisitions and any related exploration activities.
+RosCan has sufficient working capital to fund its planned F2019 operating overheads and Kandiole Project obligations and exploration activities.
+Further funds may be needed to finance additional property acquisitions, expanded corporate initiatives and exploration activities.

 SHARE CAPITAL

 As of the date of this MD&A, RosCan has the following securities outstanding: